zulip/zulip/help/view-channel-subscribers.md

-# View stream subscribers
+# View channel subscribers

-Who is subscribed to a stream determines who receives the messages sent there.
+Who is subscribed to a channel determines who receives the messages sent there.
-All non-[guest](/help/guest-users) users can view public streams and subscribe themselves.
-Organization administrators can [configure](/help/configure-who-can-invite-to-streams) who can subscribe and unsubscribe other users to streams.
+All non-[guest](/help/guest-users) users can view public channels and subscribe themselves.
+Organization administrators can [configure](/help/configure-who-can-invite-to-streams) who can subscribe and unsubscribe other users to channels.

-## View stream subscribers
+## View channel subscribers

 {start_tabs}